manisha-jaiswal/Voice-based-Email-service-for-visually-challenged-people/README.md

     A. User Interface Design:

         The user interface is designed using Adobe Dreamweaver CS3.
 The complete website focuses more on efficiency in understanding the IVR rather than the look and feel of the system as the system is primarily developed for the blind people to whom the look and feel won’t be of that primary importance as the efficiency of understanding the prompting would be.

     B. Database Design:

         Our system maintains a database for user validation and storing mails of the user.
-There are a total of five tables.
-        The relationship between them is assigned after much consideration.
+There are a total of five tables.The relationship between them is assigned after much consideration.
 The E-R diagram of our complete system is depicted The Inbox, Sent-Mail and Trash schemas will store all mails of the respective service that belongs to that particular user.

     C. System Design:

         we can see all operations are performed by mouse click events only.
 Also at some places voice input is required.In this phase a complete flow diagram of the working system is designed.
 This flow diagram will show the details of all the events like actions to be performed for an event.

    After completion of the design phase, we will now start to implement our project